-In January 2013, Stavely Minerals agreed to purchase the Stavely and Ararat Projects from BCD Resources.
+In January 2013, Stavely Minerals agreed to purchase the Stavely and Ararat Projects, western Victoria, from BCD Resources.
 The agreement was formally executed on 20 May 2013.
-The Ararat and Stavely Projects are located approximately 200 kilometres west of Melbourne and are respectively just west of the regional centre of Ararat, Victoria and just east of the regional town of Glenthompson.

 On 6 May 2014, the Company was admitted to the Official List of the ASX Limited following a successful Initial Public Offering which raised $6.1 million.

-Subsequent to listing in 2014, the Company acquired the Ravenswood Project in north Queensland, entered into an Earn-In and Joint Venture Agreement with Navarre Minerals for an exploration licence adjacent to the Stavely Project, and was granted the application rights to explore the Mathinna Goldfield in north-west Tasmania.
+Subsequent to listing in 2014, the Company acquired the Ravenswood Project in north Queensland and entered into an Earn-In and Joint Venture Agreement with Navarre Minerals for an exploration licence adjacent to the Stavely Project.

-The Company’s Stavely Project hosts the Thursday’s Gossan Chalcocite-enriched Blanket Resource with an estimated 28Mt at 0.4% copper for a contained 110kt of contained copper (using a 0.2% Cu grade lower cut-off).
+The Company’s Stavely Project , western Victoria, hosts the Thursday’s Gossan Chalcocite-enriched Blanket Resource with an estimated 28Mt at 0.4% copper for a contained 110kt of contained copper (using a 0.2% Cu grade lower cut-off).

 Stavely Minerals’ contention is that previous explorers failed to recognise the high level of exposure of the Thursday’s Gossan porphyry complex and that the potential for well-mineralised copper-gold porphyry(s) at depth is excellent.